Public records in Washington D.C. are readily accessible once you know what information is available and where to look.

 Anyone who needs help retrieving their criminal history records or has other questions can dial 202-727-4245.

-To locate someone else’s criminal records, a person can research cases through the local courts or run a background check, all of which are reviewed later in this article.
-Furthermore, our comprehensive guide on Washington, D.C. criminal and arrest records searches provides even more details.
+To locate criminal records or arrest details in Washington D.C., a person can research cases through the local courts or run a background check, all of which are reviewed later in this article.

 The Warrant Information System (WIN) operated by the US Marshals Service (USMS) has a computer that gives others access to federal warrants.
 Its headquarters is located in Arlington, Virginia, so it’ll take three to four hours for a D.C. resident to get there.